RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 even before Pilot asked Christ: "What is truth?"

-A lawyer must stick to the facts and the law, but that doesn't mean that the story can't be polished and well told, that it can't be interesting and employ literary devices, like rhyme, rhythm, plot, character, theme, conflict, and allusions to other timeless stories, legends and myths.
+A lawyer must stick to the facts and the law, but that doesn't mean that the story can't be polished and well told.
+It doesn't mean that the story can't be interesting and employ literary devices, like rhyme, rhythm, plot, character, theme, conflict, structural narrative and allusions to other timeless stories, legends and myths.

 Go to Google Scholar and [search the case law for "Scylla and Charybdis"][scylla] and sample the over 1,000 cases, most federal, which contain the expression.